 - Energize and motivate the workforce.

 Are you willing to commit to embed an organizational purpose into the strategic planning and decision-making processes in your business?
 Think about why your business was started and how it would be successful.
 What was the inspiration during the start-up?
 How do you see the business improving the lives of others?
-Consider including the Workplace Sphere of Excellence Program for your employee L & D initiatives.
+Consider using GET THINGS DONE THAT MATTER for your employee L & D initiatives.
 Maybe it’s time to revisit and create a clear business purpose that is aligned with today’s societal needs.
-Time to refresh—the world is waiting.
+Then create the clear path quarter by quarter for your employees to follow.